k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

   * ```_value``` is only added to LU tables that represent an array of primitives, to keep the element’s value.
   * ```_docHints``` is a field used internally by Fabric to manage the composition of the original Document.
 * Root table population is the only action that reads data from the source (the Document).
-* The populations created for such LU tables include a dedicated **DocumentQuery** actor that is responsible for generating unique IDs to maintain the relations between hierarchy levels of the Document.
-In addition, the actor takes the respective part of the original Document and breaks it into fields that are then populated in the LU table.
+* The populations created for such LU tables include a dedicated **DocumentQuery** Actor that is responsible for generating unique IDs to maintain the relations between hierarchy levels of the Document.
+In addition, the Actor takes the respective part of the original Document and breaks it into fields that are then populated in the LU table.

 ### Step 1: Running Discovery on Document DB

-Start from defining the interface for the Document DB, installing the required connector and running discovery on this interface.
+Start by defining the interface for the Document DB, installing the required connector, and running discovery on this interface.

 The below image illustrates the **employee** document in MongoDB which is represented by a **dataset** entity in the Catalog.
 The additional nesting levels of the document are presented by the **classes** and **fields** entities of the Catalog.